ryanatkn/gro/src/lib/docs/task.md

 If `gro` is the command following a `--`, e.g. the second `gro` of `gro taskname -- gro taskname2 --a --b`, then `--a` and `--b` will be forwarded to `taskname2`.
-Forwarded args to Gro tasks override direct args, including args to `invokeTask`, so `gro taskname --a 1 -- gro taskname --a 2` will invoke `taskname` with `{a: 2}`.
+Forwarded args to Gro tasks override direct args, including args to `invoke_task`, so `gro taskname --a 1 -- gro taskname --a 2` will invoke `taskname` with `{a: 2}`.

 ### task events